 In Pfau’s numbers, a 3% withdrawal rate left nest eggs intact over every single 40-year period going back to 1926 for portfolios based on 50/50 or 75/25 splits in stocks and bonds.
 But what if you want to retire extremely young and plan on living for another 45, 50, or even 60 years?

-Let’s consider two scenarios.
-Say you start with a nest egg of $1 million in 1968.
-In one scenario, you want it to last at least 30 years, so your initial withdrawal rate is 4%.
+Consider two retirement scenarios.
+Say you start with a nest egg of $1 million in 1970.
+In one scenario, you want it to last at least 30 years, so your initial withdrawal amount is 4%.
 In the other scenario, you want to live for 50 years after retiring, so your initial withdrawal rate is 3.5%.
 Each year, you take a cost-of-living increase of 2% to account for inflation.

-Below are actual returns from the S&P 500.
+Below are actual returns from the S&P 500, including dividends.
 For simplicity, we’re dispensing with the stock/bond allocation split and just using stock returns.

 |Year||Return||4% Withdrawal Rate||Portfolio Value||3.5% Withdrawal Rate||Portfolio Value|

-Why did the portfolio last forever at a 3.5% withdrawal rate but run out after 40 years at a 4% withdrawal rate?
-Because the less money you take out, the more is left in the portfolio to capitalize on market upswings, even after the downswings.
+Even so, the portfolio with a 3.5% withdrawal rate remained safer and stronger throughout.
+Because the less money you take out, the more is left in the portfolio to capitalize on market upswings, even after the downswings and bear markets.

 Practical Takeaways for Aspiring Retirees